 Your account, and the files contained in it are school property, not your private property.
 You are given the account for your work, but school personnel reserve the right to inspect its property if there is reasonable suspicion of illegal or unethical activities.
 It is important to remember that the computer is not a secure environment for private material.
-Avoid illegal activities at all times.
+Avoid illegal activities at all times, including Natural Language Processing Tools (for ex: ChatGPT, etc.).
 These include altering the computer hardware or software in any way, unauthorized entry into computer files, or vandalism or destruction of computer files.
 Profanity or obscenity will not be tolerated on the network.
-Students are to avoid using natural language processing tools (eg ChatGPT 3) unless instructed by their teacher to do otherwise.
 All users should use language appropriate for school situations as indicated by the school code of conduct.